-Kris is an interdisciplinary researcher, principally focused on the environment, hydropolitics and development.
-He is highly competent with satellite remote sensing, GIS, and open-source environmental sensor design, in addition to social science methodologies.
-Initially trained as an environmental consultant, Kris has extensive fieldwork research experience in Southeast Asia, South and Central America.
+Dr Kristofer Chan is an interdisciplinary researcher and educator, principally focused on the environment, hydropolitics and development.
+His research leverages satellite remote sensing, GIS, and open-source environmental sensor design, triangulating results with social science methodologies.

 - Hydropolitics in Southeast Asia